 I have verified that the experimental sparse Hi-C matrices are not equivalent to random realizations of the configuration model graphs with conserved contact probability.
-I have proposed a method to annotate TADs in sparse Hi-C matrices based on the non-backtracking walks.
-I have demonstrated the efficacy of the method on the ensemble of single cell matrices and have proved that the found domains are epigenetically significant.
+I have proposed the method to annotate TADs in sparse Hi-C matrices, based on the non-backtracking walks.
+I have realized this method on the ensemble of single cell matrices and have demonstrated that the found domains are biologically significant, namely, that they exhibit high persistence of boundaries across the ensemble of single cells and the boundaries are enriched with various epigenetic markers.